purdue-epics-dkc/CAT_Backend/README.md

 # README #
 ### Summary ###

-* This is a stand-in backend for the EPICS DKC CAT app that parses single digitnumbers in ASL.
+* This is a stand-in backend for the EPICS DKC CAT app that parses single digit numbers in ASL.
 It is used for demonstrations while the machine learning tools that will run on the final backend are being developed.

 ### Setup ###
 * Meant to be run as an [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) service to the [Azure Mobile App](https://azure.microsoft.com/en-us/services/app-service/mobile/) backend.